 Accidental Kitchen Fires

 Do you know that every 2.5 hours someone is killed in a home fire?
-One of the most common fires in the home occurs in the kitchen while cooking.
-Enhance your hazard prevention knowledge with these easy tips to avoid kitchen fires in your home.
+Also, one of the most common fires in the home occurs in the kitchen while cooking.
+That makes it important to enhance your hazard prevention knowledge with these easy tips to avoid kitchen fires in your home.

 - Keep Alert: Never cook under the influence of alcohol or sleep deprivation.